RoDoCode/ImpactClarity/README.md

 <hr>

 ## Overview
-This project is designed and developed to help users create and manage their own recipe books for cooking at home.
-Think Pinterest for foodies.
-The users are given the option to create their own recipes, add recipes from other users to their own cookbook collections, furnish their own user profile, and leave comments on other recipes.
+This project is designed and developed as a platform for a communications coaching business.
+User's are able to purchase access to educational videos in single units or sets of videos.
+They are also able to purchase tokens which are used to book one to one online coaching sessions.
 All these functionalities are available to any user with an account. <br>
-The website was created for domestic users, but there is no reason that businesses wouldn't also use it.
-This is a working demonstration of this site model which has the potential to be scaled to a functioning business in it's own right. <br>
+The website was created for private clients to manage their coaching sessions, B2C, but there is no reason that businesses wouldn't also use a client profile, B2B; a single member of an HR department could distribute session tokens to many members of a company through the gifting mechanic. <br>
 **James Dunne Coaching - cookbook building website** was developed using Python (Django), HTML, CSS and JavaScript by storing the data in a PostgreSQL database.
 <br><br>
 The fully deployed project can be accessed at [this link](https://jdcoaching-49c095ee8d82.herokuapp.com/).<br><br>